fanzhemeng/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Write-up

+* The car is able to drive at least 4.32 miles without incident.
+  * This is done by two parts, path planning from line 105 to 187, and trajectory generation from line 190 to 301.
+Path planning essentially analyze the situation and determine what actions to take, such as accelerate, brake, change lane, etc. And variables are updated accordingly.
+Then these variables can be used to determine several anchor points for the future trajectory, and then generate a spline through these points using the `spline.h` library.

+* The car drives according to the speed limit.
+  * I set a `max_vel` that is slightly lower than the speed limit at line 150.
+Throughout the process the target speed `ref_vel` never exceed `max_vel` when making decisions at line 150 to 187, and also made to get close to it.

+* Max Acceleration and Jerk are not Exceeded.
+  * I set a fixed acceleration `accel` for both speed-up and slow-down at line 151, which ensures a comfortable ride with no huge acceleration or jerk.

+* Car does not have collisions.
+  * As the car has got a effective brake acceleration `accel` together with safe front and side distance set at line 115 and 116, it can effectively detect cars in front at safe distance, and will change lane if no car within side safe distance on either side.
+Otherwise it will stay in current lane and slow down.

+* The car stays in its lane, except for the time between changing lanes.
+  * This is achieved by using frenet coordinates in planning.
+With a fixed `d` value the car will stay in its lane.
+The `d` value is determined by `lane` initialized at line 33, which represents which lane our car is in through the process. `lane` only gets modified when necessary and safe to change lanes, thus car stays in its lane except the time between changing lanes.

+* The car is able to change lanes.
+  * Lane change happens in the case that there is car in front of us within safe distance, and also there is no car on our left/right within safe distance, at line 150 to 187.
+It prefers left lane change than right.
+  `lane` is decremented if changing lane to left, and is incremented if changing lane to right.
+Then `d` value of car's frenet coordinate is determined using `lane`, multiplied by lane width and add offset to stay in centre of lane, at line 235 to 237.
+Then spline is used to make the lane change trajectory smooth at line 235 to 301.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).